ohnchen/untitled_game/README.md

 # untitled game

 This is a game inspired the ideas of Dwarf Fortress and Stardew Valley.
-It's a way for me to explore different smaller projects and join them into a bigger hopefully well-crafted experience.
-It is supposed to be a simulation/managment game.
+It's a way for me to explore different smaller projects and join them into a bigger and hopefully well-crafted experience.

+The following screenshot is an example from the early stages of developement:
 ![Example from Game](assets/readme/example_ingame.png)